AButton117/Pokemon-TCG-Database-Privacy-Policy/README.md

 # Pokemon-TCG-Database-Privacy-Policy

-Privacy Policy for Pokemon TCG Database
+Privacy Policy for PokéCollector

 Your privacy is important to us.
-Pokemon TCG Database (the "App") is designed to function without collecting any personal information from you.
+PokéCollector (the "App") is designed to function without collecting any personal information from you.

 Information We Do Not Collect